John Pappageorge: 2000 election

 In 2000, he was re-elected facing nominal opposition with no primary challengers.

 2002 election

-He was again re-elected again to his final term under term-limits in 2002 in the newly created 41st District (through decennial redistricting), a district which composed roughly the same area.
+Pappageorge was again re-elected again to his final term under term-limits in 2002 in the newly created 41st District (through decennial redistricting), a district which composed roughly the same area.
 He faced nominal opposition and no primary challengers.

 2004 election remarks

 In 2004, Pappageorge was quoted in the Detroit Free Press as saying "If we do not suppress the Detroit vote, we're going to have a tough time in this election cycle."
 The New York Times cited this comment in an editorial on the "suppression of minority votes."
 Detroit's population is more than 80 percent African American, and tends to vote heavily Democratic.

 2006 State Senate campaign

 Pappageorge was persuaded by the Michigan Republican Party to run for the 13th District State Senate seat after Congressman Sander Levin's son, Andy Levin announced he was going to enter the race.

 After Pappageorge joined the race, Gosselin dropped out in order to run for County Commissioner in Troy.
 Pappageorge won the August Republican primary 58.5% to Taub's 41.5%.

 Charges of mudslinging and dirty politics continued in the general election between Pappageorge and Levin.
 The race became hotly contested, with over $2 million spent by the two campaigns, and with negative television ads from each side (a rarity in State Senate races in metro-Detroit).

 The Michigan Republican Party, on behalf of Pappageorge's campaign, distributed flyers alleging that Levin had stances on issues, including same-sex marriage, illegal immigration and gun control, that were too liberal for the district.
 They also accused Levin of being a carpetbagger, as Levin had recently moved back to Michigan after working for the AFL-CIO in Washington, D.C.
 Levin's campaign fired back, claiming that Pappageorge cut more than $500 million from schools in Michigan and was fired from the Bush Presidential campaign in 2004.

 Pappageorge defeated Levin in November by a slim margin, 776 votes.
 Pappageorge's margin of victory was less than the number of votes obtained by Green Party candidate Kyle McBee, who received 3,118 votes.